-7. Sustainability of Tourism under Climate Change - Management Solutions
+Sustainability of Tourism under Climate Change - Management Solutions development affecting their sustainability.

-The climate change is an ongoing process, and the climatic hazards are destined to occur; the implications of such hazards can be severe for structurally fragile and vulnerable Himalayas, and can thwart and disrupt the processes of economic development affecting their sustainability.
 The sustainability of tourism is likely to be threatened by the changes in tourist inflow, threats of extreme events, and the trade-offs associated with catering to increasing demands of the sector.
 The climate change will also create new opportunities in high altitude/ and remote location based nature, culture, education, and adventure tourism, and spread of tourism over a wider geographical expanse.
 The sustainability of tourism therefore requires holistic planning and internalization of climate threats by opportunities, and actions in light of the existing issues and problems of the sector.
 In this reference some of the approaches that can be tried for managing its sustainability under climate change are -